chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 following best practices, served as a rallying point for the community, and voiced customer concerns back to the service team.

-- I represented the developer community in service team planning sessions.
+- Represented the developer community in service team planning sessions
-- I maintained AWS CloudFormation's open source repositories.
+- Maintained AWS CloudFormation's open source repositories.
-- I designed and published best practices and customer solutions for AWS' management tools blog.
+- Designed and published best practices and solutions for AWS' management tools blog
-- I spoke at meetups and conferences about infrastructure as code best practices.
+- Engaged with customers at meetups and conferences about infrastructure as code best practices
-- I met with customers to suggest improvements their infrastructure automation strategies.

 **Security Solution Architect,**
 Amazon Web Services, April 2016 to August 2017.